illeska/idhchecker_osint/README.md

 ---

-## 🆕 What's New in v1.6
+## 🆕 What's New in v1.7

-- ➕ Integration of an additional threat intelligence platform (Cleantalk Blacklists)
+- 🛠️ Customizable file import/export settings
-- 🔍 Support for verifying domain names, in addition to IP addresses
+- 🔄 Update checker added (prompts user when a new version is available)

 ---